In his new memoir, Barack Obama writes of hope, despair and life at the center of a divided nation

 The book, the first of an expected two volumes on Obama’s presidency, will be publicly available Tuesday.
 An advance copy was provided to The Washington Post by publisher Penguin Random House.

-Obama writes both of the job’s loneliness and the importance of a trusted circle of confidants who saw him through it, including his wife, Michelle, and Biden, adviser David “Axe” Axelrod, campaign manager David Plouffe and White House Chief of Staff Rahm Emanuel.
+Obama writes both of the job’s loneliness and of the importance of a trusted circle of confidants who saw him through it, including his wife, Michelle, and Biden, adviser David “Axe” Axelrod, campaign manager David Plouffe and White House Chief of Staff Rahm Emanuel.
 He heaps praise on all of them.

 At the same time, he settles scores, scorns Republicans and directs some unexpected zingers at fellow Democrats.
 Sizing up his 2008 primary rival Sen. John Edwards, for example, Obama writes that he was never impressed; the North Carolinian’s “newly minted populism sounded synthetic and poll-tested to me, the political equivalent of one of those boy bands dreamed up in a studio marketing department.”